 The Commandments are a Covenant (the marriage vows with the bride) between Yahuwah and His children.
 This Covenant stands FOREVER.
 It has not been replaced by a renewed covenant.

 The renewed covenant is simply this:

-'Because this is the Covenant that I shall make with the house of Y'israel after those days says Yahuwah, giving My Laws (Commands) in their mind, and I shall write them on their hearts, and I shall be their Elohim, and they shall be My people.'
+'For this is the Covenant I shall make with the house of Yisrael after those days declares Yahuwah: I shall put MY Torah in their inward parts, and write it on their hearts.
+And I shall be their Elohim, and they shall be My People.'

 The only change with regards to the Commandments is that Yahuwah will write the Commandments (Yahuwah's instructions) on our hearts!